Trip to Wolverine

 Aurora borealis and Denali, Denali State Park, Alaska.

-Aurora borealis lights up the winter night sky over Mt McKinley, highest mountain in North America, also called Denali.
+Aurora borealis lights up the winter night sky over Mt Denali, highest mountain in North America.
 Viewpoint from Denali State Park, Alaska.
 Please click on the image above to view a larger version of this photo.

 Hey folks